Top 10 Cities In The World To Find Love

 Berlin, Germany - 58.37% single and 56.13% divorced.

-Of course these are just stats, only numbers, an idea to get singles thinking about the possibilities.
-Mexico City is number 58 on the list, which is not very high, and furthermore, Miami isn’t quite my scene.
-The point is, there is a place in the world that might be your perfect fit; culturally, intellectually, aesthetically, and there may very well be a boy, or a girl, that is also your perfect fit, waiting for you there.
+Of course these are just stats.
+Mexico City is number 58 on the list, which is not very high, yet somehow I found my person there.
+The point is, there is a place in the world that might be your perfect fit; culturally, intellectually, aesthetically, and there may very well be a special person, that is also your perfect fit, waiting for you there.

 For the full report of the top 100 cities in the world with the best love infrastructure, go to The Best Cities For Love by Movinga.